 I’m so happy that I did.
 These are better than any tortilla I’ve ever had out of a plastic bag from the grocery store.
 These actually have flavor to them- a buttery, wheaty, fresh flavor.
-The dough comes together in a flash in the food processor, and after a short rest rolling them out and cooking them takes no time at all.
+The dough comes together in a flash in the food processor and they are no trouble to roll out and cook.
 It doesn’t look like tortillas will be on my grocery list again any time soon.
 I substituted some whole wheat flour for some of the all-purpose in the original recipe and it worked out really well.
 To cook these, roll out and cook one tortilla at a time.
 Because they cook quickly and over-cooking them will result in a harder dry tortilla, this isn’t the place to multi-task.
 By rolling out one tortilla, cooking it, and then starting the next one, you give the pan a chance to heat up again and don’t run the risk of drying these out or burning them.

 - 2 1/2 C. all-purpose flour

 - 1/2 C. whole wheat flour

 - 1 heaping tsp. salt

 - 5 Tbsp. unsalted butter, softened